Registration for those practicing internationally

 - Alberta Blue Cross

 The ACAC actively monitors and enforces an advertising directive.
-Successful applicants will be required to provide to the ACAC the URL’s for social media accounts and websites attached to their practice or professional profile.
-Successful applicants will provide this information through the member center portal within the first ten business days of practice.
+Successful applicants will be required to provide to the ACAC the URLs for social media accounts and websites attached to their practice or professional profile.
+Successful applicants will provide this information through their online members’ center portal within the first 10 business days of practice.